westerndigitalcorporation/zonedstorage.io/docs/linux/dm.md

 drwx------ 2 root root 16384 Aug 27 15:14 lost+found
 ```

-For a multi-device target, the same list of devices as used for format must be
+For a multi-device target, you must specify the same list of devices that you
-specified.
+specified when you formatted them:

 ```plaintext
 # dmzadm --start /dev/nvmen2p1 /dev/sdi